Self-Harm and Suicidal Behaviour

 - Withdrawal or isolation

 - Loss of interest or pleasure in activities they used to enjoy

 How can Alta-1 College help?

-At Alta-1 College, we understand how depression can affect the social, emotional and academic areas of a student’s life and we can provide a holistic support system for the young person struggling with depression.
+At Alta-1 College, we understand how self-harm and suicidal behaviour can affect the social, emotional and academic areas of a student’s life and we can provide a holistic support system for the young person struggling with these areas.
 Our qualified and experienced Teachers, Education assistants, Counsellors and Psychologists are able to provide academic and therapeutic support to students to enable them to reach the potential they would not otherwise achieve.
 We also offer online counselling for students who are unable to attend face-to-face sessions.